 With the recent tornadoes in Oklahoma and Kansas, it is important that everyone is prepared.
-If you live in any of these parts of the country where tornadoes tend to be more common place, then you need to make sure to take steps to be prepared.
+If you live in any of these parts of the country where tornadoes tend to be more commonplace, then you need to make sure to take steps to be prepared.

 The safest place to go during a tornado is your basement, however, many people do not live in a home where this is an option.
-In that case, make sure you go into a center hallway, closet, bathroom or even under a staircase.
-If you reside in a mobile home, you need to get out and seek other shelter as that is one of the least safe places you can be during a storm.
+In that case, make sure you go into a center hallway, closet, bathroom, or even under a staircase.
+If you reside in a mobile home, you need to get out and seek another shelter as that is one of the least safe places you can be during a storm.

 Before any storm hits (or even fire or anything to destroy where you live), make sure you take photos of each and every room in your house.
 I would recommend you upload them to a cloud service, such as DropBox (you can get a free account).
 This way, you don’t have to worry that the photos were on a computer which was destroyed.
 You could also put them onto a flash drive and keep that in your disaster kit.
 (Thanks Tricia for this tip!)

 Not only should you seek shelter, you should also always have a disaster kit handy.
 Making one should cost you $50 or less – but that is $50 that might just help keep you safe should the unthinkable happen.